guyzmo/FFTabsOutliner/README.md

 This addon aims to implement for firefox the feature provided by the [TabsOutliner plugin](https://chrome.google.com/webstore/detail/tabs-outliner/eggkanocgddhmamlbiijnphhppkpkmkl) in Chromium.

-Here is a screenshot of what it looks like at the time of the first revision in this repository:
+Here is a screenshot of what it looks like at the time of the last major change in this repository:

 ![Tabs Outliner Screenshot](http://m0g.net/TabsOutliner20120216.png)